-Of the outrageous antics performed by that ship next morning; which made bed a practical joke, and getting up, by any process short of falling out, an impossibility; I say nothing.
+Of the outrageous antics performed by that ship next morning; which made bed a practical joke, and getting up, by any process short of falling out, an impossibility: I say nothing.
+But anything short of falling out, an impossibility; I say nothing.
 But anything like the utter dreariness and desolation that met my eyes when I literally 'tumbled up' on deck at noon, I never saw.
 Ocean and sky were all of one dull, heavy, uniform, lead colour.
-There was no extent of prospect even over the dreary waste that lay around us, for the sea ran high, and the horizon encompassed us like a large black hoop.
+There was us, for the sea ran high, and the horizon encompassed us like a large black hoop.
 Viewed from the air, or some tall bluff on shore, it would have been imposing and stupendous, no doubt; but seen from the wet and rolling decks, it only impressed one giddily and painfully.
-In the gale of last night the life-boat had been crushed by one blow of the sea like a walnutshell; and there it hung dangling in the air: a mere faggot of crazy boards.
+In the gale of last night the life-boat had been crushed by one blow of the sea like a walnut-shell; and there it hung dangling in the air: a mere faggot of crazy boards.
 The planking of the paddle-boxes had been torn sheer away.
 The wheels were exposed and bare; and they whirled and dashed their spray about the decks at random.
 Chimney, white with crusted salt; topmasts struck; storm-sails set; rigging all knotted, tangled, wet, and drooping: a gloomier picture it would be hard to look upon.